ORGNorthEast/CryptoParty-Newcastle/README.md

 Please feel free to use them for other CryptoParty events if they are useful to you!

-### Proprietary Formats
-Some of the files in this repository make use of formats most often associated with proprietary software, such as the Adobe Creative Suite.
-Wherever possible, CryptoParty Newcastle advocates the use of Free and Open Source software to interface with these formats.

 ### License
 Unless otherwise noted, these files are licensed under the Creative Commons [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0) license.